DJI Phantom 5 is Coming Soon, Isn’t it?

 The DJI Phantom 5 drone rumors and speculation continues…

-When it comes to consumer drones there’s nothing an enthusiastic pilot loves more than a new product launch.
-What they don’t like, though, are the never-ending rumors, speculation, and fake release dates.
+There’s nothing a drone enthusiast loves more than a new product launch.
+What they don’t like, however, are the never-ending rumors, speculation, and fake release dates.
 Most of these come from unverifiable sources.
 We saw it with the Mavic 2 and now the same thing with the DJI Phantom 5.
 This article looks at this speculation to see what’s really going on.

 What We Know About the DJI Phantom 5 so Far

-Here’s what we suspect we know about the all-new DJI Phantom 5 drone for 2018:
+Here’s what we “suspect” we now know about the all-new DJI Phantom 5 drone:

 - It’s going to be a four-rotor quadcopter